-As spring approaches, Klasinski Clinic encourages you to get out and active in the warm weather!
-Going for a run in the sunshine while smelling that spring air is one of the best feelings!
+Believe it or not, spring is here!
+Klasinski Clinic encourages you to get out and to stay active as the weather starts to warm up.
+Going for a run in the sunshine while smelling that fresh spring air is one of the best feelings!
 But are you ready for a lengthy jog?
-The proper running attire makes all the difference in a comfortable and enjoyable exercise experience.
+The proper running attire can make all the difference in a comfortable and enjoyable exercise experience.

 If you experience foot or ankle pain at any point during or after running, visit the Klasinski Clinic foot and ankle pain page to learn more.